KSP-CKAN/MirrorKAN/README.md

 - HTTP server
 - Perl
 - Java
-- All of NetKAN's requirements
+- All of NetKAN's dependencies

 ### Configuring the HTTP server
 The only thing MirrorKAN needs from your HTTP server is to be able to serve static content at a predefined url.